ppy/osu-wiki/news/2025/2025-04-02-3-digit-world-cup-2025-concludes.md

 ![](/wiki/shared/news/2025-04-02-3-digit-world-cup-2025-concludes/interview-ethantrix.png)

 [EthantrixV3](https://osu.ppy.sh/users/10634348) (a.k.a.
-EthantrixV2) was a member of second place team United States.
+EthantrixV2) has been on the rise for the past year or so, joining the United States in this year's 3WC for a second place finish.

 <div class="news-chat-quote__text-container">